Most amazing places to see in Munich Germany

 Englische Garten of Munich is one of the largest urban parks in the world since 18th century with multiple trails is a lakeside beer garden.

-Allianz Arena is a football home ground to FC Bayern Munich with tours to the world’s finest football arena.
+Allianz Arena is a football home ground to FC Bayern Munich with tours to the world’s finest football arena and is one of the Most amazing places to see in Munich Germany for soccer fans.

 Bavarian National Museum is a cultural history museum with collections of art and antique clocks since 5th century.